Dre Campbell Farm

 • Zucchini

 The next step is to buy your organic seeds.
-But be sure to read the packets carefully to know when and how to plant.
+But read the packets carefully to know when and how to plant.

 2. Choose a Spot and Prepare the Soil

-Choose an appropriate spot in your yard that is large enough for the type of crop you want to grow.
+Choose a spot in your yard large enough to accommodate the crop you want to grow.

-You might also want to take a sample of the soil and use a home testing kit to test its pH level.
-Some plants prefer soil that is acidic, while others do better growing in alkaline soil.
+You should also take a soil sample and use a home testing kit to test its pH level.
+Some plants prefer acidic soil, while others grow better in alkaline soil.

-Additionally, till the soil if it is heavily compacted.
-This will help the roots of your plants go deeper into the soil [1].
+Additionally, tilling will help the roots of your plants penetrate deeper into the soil [1].

 The next step is to add nutrients to improve and maintain the quality of the soil.